gizmo-platform/gizmo-platform.github.io/src/startup/ds.md

 Once you have successfully written the driver station image to the micro SD card, it must be configured.
 The driver station consumes the same configuration file as the Gizmo System Software.
-Locate the `gsscfg.json` file that was generated as part of the firmware configuration process, and copy it to the micro SD card.
+Locate the `gsscfg.json` file that was generated as part of the [configuration](config.md) process, and copy it to the micro SD card.

 > [!NOTE]
 >